ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 Following are the events and the conditions when the events are triggered.

 1. `subscriptions-service-activated`:
- - This event is fired when one of the services configured is selected and activated to be used(see [Selecting a Service](#selecting-a-service)).
+ - This event is fired when one of the services configured is selected and activated to be used(see [Selecting a service](#selecting-a-service)).
  - This event is fired with `serviceId` of the selected service.
 2. `subscriptions-access-granted`:
  - This event is fired when one of the configured services is selected and the entitlement from the selected service grants access to the document.